pieter-van-prooijen/mongo-db-object-factory/README.md

 Use this factory in Tomcat by adding this resource in the context.xml of a webapp or in the global context file ($CATALINA_BASE/conf/context.ml).

-The Mongo driver library and this factory class should be on the tomcat container classpath, by putting them in the $CATALINA_BASE/lib directory.

 The context.xml file can have following form:

     <?xml version='1.0' encoding='utf-8'?>